ldmweb/SQA_final_assignment/README.md

 3. **add a question to a survey** : method allowing to add a question to a survey by providing the name of the survey and the question.
 Each survey will contain 10 questions maximum. - **Estimated time : 1 hour 30 minutes**

-4. **add a response to a survey** : method allowing to add a response to a survey by providing the name of the survey and the question.
-Each survey's answer must be an integer value between 1 and 5. - **Estimated time : 1 hour 30 minutes**
+4. **add a response to a survey** : method allowing to add a response to a survey by providing the name of the survey an array of answers.
+Each answer must be an integer value between 1 and 5. - **Estimated time : 1 hour 30 minutes**

 5. **get all surveys** : method allowing to get a list of all the surveys created. - **Estimated time : 15 minutes**